tataraba/igtie/README.md

 You can download the Community Edition of MongoDB and run it locally.
 Or, you can update the configuration file with URI parameters for an Atlas instance (MongoDB provides a free tier of 512 MB).

+If no database connection is found, the program will not run.

 >> Note: More info on configuration is forthcoming.

 ## 🎈 Usage <a name="usage"></a>